edunford/PPOL564/lectures/virtual-lesson-plan.md

     + Setting up a github remote and pushing to that remote.
     + .gitignore
     + Importing a git repository from github.
-    + Using Git with Jupyter Notebooks, Atom, RStudio
+  + Advanced git
+    - `git log --graph` to visualize the log
+    - `git diff <commit1> <commit2>` to look at what changed.

   + Practice working with Git:
-  + Have students download an example repository.
-  + Have them answer 3 or 4 questions using the repository (questions that require them to checkout, revert, & merge)
+    + Complete Git Scavenger Hunt in Breakout Groups
+      + Distribute repository manually (so branch info remains)
       + Go over as a class

+  + Using Git with Atom and RStudio

-+ Talk about coding discussions & first one.
+  + Talk about coding discussions and assign the first one.

 # Week 3: Intro to Python Week

 ### _Asynchronous_ Component

 - Conceptual video on objects in Python
-- "Batteries Included" and installing Modules
 - Scalar Data Types
   + type, methods,
 - Data Containers
   + short video on each
   + Indices and keys
-- Mutable/Immutability + copying
+  + Mutable/Immutability
+-  Shall/Deep Copies

 ### _Synchronous_ Component

 - COVER:
-  - Indices and Keys
   - loops + control sequences
   - writing functions: how and when to do so.
+  - Modules:
+      - "Batteries Included"
+      - installing Modules using pip
   - Writing programs: .py script

 - BREAKOUT: